-Helpful phrases to help start the conversation with your doctor or midwife
+Helpful phrases to help start the conversation with your doctor or midwife i For more patient information please scan this QR code or visit :

 - I was recently pregnant.
-My delivery date was .
+My delivery date was \\\\\\.
 I am having serious concerns about my health that I would like to talk to you about. - I know my body, and this does not feel normal.